 In addition to liabilities, the statement of net position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Cooperative has one type of item that qualifies as needing to be reported in this category.
-Accordingly, the item, deferred pension resources, is reported only in the statement of net position and results from actuarial calculations.
+Furthermore, the Cooperative has two additional items which qualify for reporting in this category.
+The items, deferred pension resources and deferred other postemployment benefit resources, are reported only in the statement of net position and results from actuarial calculations.